curl/curl-www/README.md

 The web site is a on old custom made setup that mostly builds static HTML files from a set of source files using (GNU) `make`.
 The sources files are preprocessed with what is basically a souped-up C preprocessor called `fcpp` and a set of `perl` scripts.
-The man pages get converted to HTML with `roffit`.
+The manpages get converted to HTML with `roffit`.

 Markdown is converted to HTML with `pandoc`.